 Animals in the Wild

-SPCA advocates that animals should only be hunted with methods that minimise the negative welfare impacts to any animal.
+SPCA advocates animals should only be hunted with methods that minimise the negative welfare impacts.

 SPCA opposes the hunting of animals with dogs because of the negative impacts to the welfare of both the hunted animal and the dogs.

-Animals hunted with dogs can experience negative psychological and physical harms while being chased by dogs and when bitten by dogs.
-SPCA is also concerned about the negative impacts to the welfare of non-targeted animals caused by the dogs used in hunting.
+Animals hunted with dogs can experience negative psychological and physical harms when chased or bitten by dogs.
+SPCA is concerned about the negative impacts to the welfare of non-targeted animals caused by the dogs used in hunting.

 SPCA opposes the practice of killing hunted pigs by ‘sticking’ because of the risk of injury to the pig or the likelihood that death does not rapidly follow.
 Sticking also presents a risk of injury or death to dogs used in pig hunting.